Boominathan2355/vision-model/README.md

 To access gated datasets (e.g., `Turing-Open-Reasoning`, `Simple-English-Conversation`), you must provide a Hugging Face token.

 1. Get your token from [Hugging Face Settings](https://huggingface.co/settings/tokens).
-2. Create a file named `token.txt` in the root directory.
+2. Create a file named `code.txt` in the root directory.
-3. Paste your token inside `token.txt` (no spaces or newlines).
+3. Paste your token inside `code.txt` (no spaces or newlines).

 The training scripts will automatically read this file to authenticate downloads.